nicfalcione/CapstoneWebApp/README.md

 The Web application is stored in the html folder.

+All Documentation is located in the Documentation folder.

 Database population is stored an maintained in Amazon RDS with MySQL.

 Web Server is an ec2 instance in AWS.